 Whenever you run into a BSOD problem, you can always try the keyboard shortcut: press the Windows logo key + Ctrl + Shift + B at the same time.
 This hotkey combination will help you restart your PC’s graphics drivers.

-In many cases, your Dell laptop black screen error is simply caused by bad connection between your operating system and monitor.
+In many cases, your Dell laptop black screen error is simply caused by a bad connection between your operating system and monitor.
 Therefore, you can try the hotkey combination first to reconnect the display.

 If this doesn’t fix your black screen problem, please try the next fix.